projectcalico/calico/master/usage/configuration/mtu.md

 The default MTU for workload interfaces is 1500, this is to match the most common network MTU size.
-The default MTU for the IP-in-IP tunnel device is 1430 to match the value needed in OpenStack VXLAN.
+The default MTU for the IP-in-IP tunnel device is 1440 to match the value needed in GCE.

 #### Using flannel for Networking